 CSM’s faculty are highly- skilled and creative; they incorporate the latest teaching approaches and technology into their instructional delivery.
 Our faculty work closely with students inside and outside of the classroom and serve as advisors to student clubs and more.
 Our faculty teach face-to-face, online, hybrid, and hy-flex classes always focusing on student engagement and critical thinking.

-Faculty in the Biology disciplines are highly engaged in promoting science education and careers, and are actively involved in supporting the community environment.
-Faculty have received numerous state and federal grants to support such programs as the Bee Campus, Butterfly Project, and S-Stem Scholars.
-They also work extensively with community partners to support science and research focused internship opportunities.
-Biology faculty have presented at regional, state, and national conferences.
-Faculty support student success through an emphasis on multi-modal teaching and focus on student engagement and success through critical thinking, analytical and hands-on approaches.
+Faculty in the Physics discipline are highly engaged in promoting science education and careers, and are actively involved in supporting the community environment.
+Physics faculty have been an integral part of the success of CSM’s Early College Program and have contributed to the program community of practice.
+CSM’s Physics faculty have participated in many local and national conferences focused on science education and physics curriculum.
+Science faculty also work extensively with community partners to support science and research focused internship opportunities.
+Faculty focus on student engagement and success through critical thinking, analytical and hands-on approaches.
 Faculty serve on discipline work-groups in order to have consistent, effective, and current teaching; therefore, the faculty member must be able to work well with others and implement decisions made by the group.
-Faculty work in the lab and must be aware of proper safety procedures, such as the use of dissection instruments and disposal of hazardous materials.
+Faculty work in the lab and must be aware of proper safety procedures and PPE.
 Faculty must be able to collaborate with the laboratory staff (technicians and coordinators) to ensure that adequate supplies are available and handled appropriately.

 Your cover letter, resume, and transcripts are required

 as part of the application process.
 Please attach those documents to your application.

 When applying for this position, please be prepared to answer the following statements during the application submission process: Please describe your activities that demonstrate a commitment to student success for a diverse population.
 Please submit a statement of your teaching philosophy.